 In partnership with Baltimore County Public Schools, Goucher College offers graduate and Continuing Professional Development (CPD) courses for Baltimore County teachers.
 These courses can be used to meet MSDE re-certification requirements.

 Courses are offered in two eight week terms in the fall and spring and one eight week term in the summer.
-Graduate courses are available this fall.
-All courses will be online for Fall 2020 and Spring 2021 semesters.

 *Please note that courses taken through Educator's Institute cannot be counted towards a degree program.
 Students can also only take 12 graduate credits as a non-degree seeking students.
 Once a student has reached the 12 credit limit, they will need to apply for a full degree program.